softwaresaved/ssi-handbook/ssi-handbook/_build/html/_sources/hr_policies.md

 - [ ] Inform the PMO so they can keep a record of the expense.

-If you need support from the PMO to book travel from the SSI Edinburgh travel budget, please read:
+If you need support from the PMO to book travel from the SSI Edinburgh travel budget, please read: [PMO Procedures](./pmo_procedures_for_ssi_staff.md)

-# Attending events
+## Attending events

 ## Staff training